sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 "*what the fuck am i looking at.*"

 Flowey barked out a laugh, as did 'Dusty'.
 'The Hulk' even let out a low chuckle.

+Papyrus Sans was the first to respond, looking as if he is meeting his idol - starry eyes and all.
+"It Is An Honour To Welcome The Original Sans Into The Multiverse!
+Although, You've Come At A Bad Time.
+These Villainous Rapscallions Have Somehow Destroyed The Guardian Of Positivity!"

+"Told you already Blue," snapped the one with the target over his chest.
+"We don't even know where Dream hides to even go near him."

+"killer's right," muttered Dust. "plus, you and *that* freak," he nodded at the painter, "snuck in here and offed our boss, so don't go pretending you're the innocent one."

+"We Did Not!"
+Blue growled.
+"We Didn't Even Have Access To Your Castle Until Cross Came To Find Us!"

+"okay, hang on."
+Sans raised his palms. "gonna need some context here."

+"...Yes, I'm afraid so," agreed Toriel, confused and concerned.
+"I take it then, that your sides have always fought?"

+"yeah..."
+The hulking Sans nodded, adjusting his hold on the axe he carried. "me n' dusty... red, cross, killer... we're all outcasts. make s'm... poor choices... had a rough life."

+"But they chose to align themselves with the Corrupted Guardian Of Negativity," proclaimed the artist.
+"Their actions have caused the suffering of millions across the multiverse."

+"agree to disagree," snapped Red. "nightmare's only fulfilling his duties. gives us somewhere to call home. makes us feel part of something again."

+"But Then Why Spread--"

+Sans rested a hand on Blue's shoulder to cut him off. "i think i'm seeing it. dream, nightmare, positivity, negativity. but if this conflict has been so... ever present, why has *this* happened now? either one of 'em coulda died before this point, yeah?"

+"...Well, No." Blue scratched at the back of his skull.
+"They Are Both Supposed To Be Immortal."

+Sans gave the kids a pointed look. "do they have any particular abilities? something that could be useful to an omnicidal maniac?"

+"...I guess the one they're most known for is in the name," Killer shrugged.
+They can both visit the Dreamscape and do... kinda whatever in people's dreams or nightmares."